Dubai Driving Rules for Tourists (2026)

 Driving Licence Requirements

-Tourists from GCC countries, the US, UK, Canada, Australia, and most EU nations can drive in Dubai using their home country licence.
-If your country is not on the recognised list, you will need a valid International Driving Permit (IDP) alongside your home licence.
-IDPs must be obtained before you travel — you cannot get one in the UAE.
+If you hold a licence from a GCC country, the US, UK, Canada, Australia, or most EU nations, you can drive in Dubai on your home licence.
+Everyone else needs a valid International Driving Permit (IDP) alongside their home licence.
+Get the IDP before you fly out because you cannot arrange one inside the UAE.

-UAE residents need a valid UAE driving licence.
-Your rental company will ask for a copy at pickup, so keep a photo on your phone as a backup.
-The minimum driving age in Dubai is 18, but most rental companies require drivers to be at least 21, and some set the bar at 25 for high-performance vehicles.
+UAE residents need a UAE driving licence.
+Your rental company will ask for a copy at pickup, so keep a photo on your phone just in case.
+The legal driving age here is 18, though most rental companies want you to be at least 21, and some bump that to 25 for high-performance cars.

 Speed Limits & Radar Tolerance

-Speed limits in Dubai are clearly posted and strictly enforced by fixed and mobile radar cameras.
-In residential and urban areas the limit is typically 40–60 km/h.
-Main city roads like Sheikh Zayed Road have limits of 100–120 km/h, while some highway stretches outside the city allow up to 140 km/h.
+Speed limits are posted clearly and enforced through a mix of fixed and mobile radar cameras.
+Residential and urban areas sit at 40 to 60 km/h.
+Major city roads like Sheikh Zayed Road go up to 100 or 120 km/h, and certain highway stretches outside the city allow 140 km/h.

 Salik Toll Gates

-Salik is Dubai’s electronic toll system.
-There are currently eight toll gates across the city, including on Sheikh Zayed Road, Al Maktoum Bridge, Al Garhoud Bridge, and Business Bay Crossing.
-Each pass costs AED 4 and is automatically deducted when you drive through.
+Salik is the electronic toll system.
+Eight toll gates are spread across the city, covering Sheikh Zayed Road, Al Maktoum Bridge, Al Garhoud Bridge, and Business Bay Crossing among others.
+Each pass costs between AED 4 and AED 6 depending on peak or off-peak times, and gets deducted automatically as you drive through.

 Parking Rules & Fines

-Dubai uses the RTA mParking system.
-Paid parking zones are colour-coded: orange and blue zones are metered (AED 2–4 per hour) and operate from 8 AM to 10 PM, while grey zones are premium areas near malls and business districts.
+Dubai runs the RTA mParking system.
+Paid zones are colour-coded: orange and blue are metered at AED 2 to 4 per hour between 8 AM and 10 PM.
+Grey zones are premium spots near malls and business districts.

 Fuel & Petrol Stations

-The UAE has some of the cheapest fuel in the world.
-Prices are set monthly by the government and displayed per litre.
-As of early 2026, Super 98 costs around AED 2.80/litre and Special 95 around AED 2.70/litre.
+Fuel in the UAE is cheap by global standards.
+The government sets prices monthly and displays them per litre.
+As of early 2026, Super 98 runs about AED 2.80/litre and Special 95 about AED 2.70/litre.

-Petrol stations are plentiful across Dubai.
-Many are full-service — an attendant fills your tank while you stay in the car.
-Most accept card payments at the pump.
-Your rental car should be returned with the same fuel level it was collected at, or you may be charged a refuelling fee.
+You will find petrol stations everywhere.
+A lot of them are full-service, so an attendant fills your tank while you sit in the car.
+Card payments are accepted at most pumps.
+Return your rental with the same fuel level you collected it at, otherwise the company will charge you a refuelling fee.

 Essential Tips to Avoid Fines

-Always wear your seatbelt — front and rear passengers alike.
-The fine for not wearing a seatbelt is AED 400.
-Using a mobile phone while driving carries an AED 800 fine and 4 black points.
+Seatbelts are mandatory for everyone in the car, front and rear.
+The fine for not wearing one is AED 400.
+Using your phone while driving costs AED 800 and 4 black points.

-Give way to emergency vehicles immediately.
-Blocking an ambulance or police car carries a fine of AED 1,000.
-During the holy month of Ramadan, eating, drinking, or smoking in public during daylight hours is prohibited, including inside your car if windows are down.
+Always give way to emergency vehicles immediately.
+Blocking one carries an AED 1,000 fine.
+And during Ramadan, eating, drinking, or smoking in public during daylight hours is prohibited.
+That includes inside your car if the windows are down.

 Ready to hit the road?